manny-uncharted/ansible-learning/README.md

 ```
 Note: We can have multiple groups in an inventory file.

-- Working with aliases on server names in inventory file:
+- Working with aliases on server names in inventory files:
 ```
 web ansible_host=server1.company.com
 db ansible_host=server2.company.com
 ```
-Note: We can have multiple aliases on server names in inventory file.
+Note: We can have multiple aliases on server names in the inventory file.

 The inventory file also determines the following parameters:
 - The connection type (ssh or winrm)